ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 ---

 Who hasn't been guilty of reusing passwords across multiple online services.
-If you make a habit out of reusing passwords, it's pretty easy to get pwned[^1] not for just one service but many all at once.
+If you make a habit out of reusing passwords, it's pretty easy to [get pwned][1] not for just one service but many all at once.
 The modern day solution is to use a password manager.
 This article walks you through setting up password management across Linux and Android devices.

 ## Finding a Password Manager

-There's no shortage of password managers to choose from[^2].
+There's no shortage of [password managers][2] to choose from.
 Your choice of password manager is dependent on what devices you use and what your typical workflow looks like.
 Here's what a set of basic password manager requirements looks like: